UU-Human-Evolution/1MB335/Lab7.md

 The first step is to do a **Multiple Alignment**.
 As we have two different files (of quite different sizes), we recommend that you work in two terminal windows.

-We are going to run MAFFT the same way we did in Lab5, but this time we need to produce an **ordered FASTA alingment** (be careful not to mix it with your other fasta files).
+We are going to run MAFFT the same way we did in Lab5, but this time we need to produce an ordered **FASTA alingment** So make sure you pick the right option in MAFFT.
+Also be careful not to mix it with your other fasta files.

 We'll do this for both **the whole mitochondria** and the **CytB** datasets.